 At UniHall the only additional fees include the following:

 Residential Life, also known as ResLife, is the heart and soul of UniHall.
-The team which consists of our Principal, Deputy Principal, Residential Life Coordinators and Residential Advisors are here to support you throughout your stay at UniHall.
-If you need personal help, academic support or if you want to sign up for community and leadership programs, contact ResLife at email@example.com.
+The team which consists of our Principal, Deputy Principal, Residential Life Staff and Residential Advisors are here to support you throughout your stay at UniHall.
+If you need personal help, academic support or if you want to sign up for community and leadership programs, contact ResLife at [email protected].

 University Hall’s Residents’ Club (ResClub) is a voluntary student organisation which organise a whole range of social events for you make friends at UniHall.